-Following any of these visualization techniques and making them work is going to take some time.
+Following these techniques and making them work is going to take some time.
 The mind is so overpowered by stress, fear, worry, and anxiety, that positive thinking and such beautiful imagery seems extremely challenging.
-Yes, it is difficult to think that something good will come out of every bad situation.
-However, remember one important thing.
+It is difficult to think that something good will come out of every bad situation.
 It is your job to control your mind and not vice versa.

 You have the power to train your thoughts, to train your mind to believe what you want to believe.
 It is when you allow your mind to tell you what is right and what is wrong is when you start experiencing all possible negative emotions.